I wish to be very clear up front about what I am not doing in this post, as well as its basic underlying assumptions.

-Disrespect and unkindness never help people become more ethical and can, in fact, damage their ability to be ethical and reason well.
+Disrespect and unkindness never help people become more ethical.
+And, in fact, these vices can damage people’s ability to be ethical and to reason well.

 Five: Our goal in ethical discussion should be to pursue the truth, not to win the discussion.

-Sometimes people weaponize ethics or one particular ethical subject to dominate, control, shame, or assault other people verbally, and “win” arguments.
+Sometimes people weaponize ethics or one particular ethical subject.
+They do so to dominate, control, shame, or assault other people verbally, and “win” arguments.
 This is a prime example of Acting Unethically with Our Ethics.
 Our goal with ethics is not to win but to pursue the truth with other people.

-If we truly care about ethics, we will realize that we can never create a more ethical world through unethical methods, and we will recognize that weaponizing ethics or any ethical issues is always inappropriate.
+If we truly care about ethics, we will realize that we can never create a more ethical world through unethical methods.
+And we recognize that weaponizing ethics or any ethical issues is always inappropriate.

 Focus on one or two ethical concerns to the exclusion of all the others.

 Demand that other people always focus on the ethical issues they care about the most, while ignoring other people’s ethical concerns.

 Or demand that people reach the same ethical conclusions that they do at the same time.
 And then deny people the opportunity to reach their own ethical conclusions on their own time frame.

 Assume that their ethical system is complete and perfect and, in some cases, the same as God’s.